letoram/arcan/src/tools/README.md

 This tool act as a wayland service so that clients which speaks the wayland protocol can connect to an arcan instance.

-## Netproxy
-This tool is used to bridge an arcan client with an arcan server over a network.

 ## Adbginject
 This tool is used as an interposition library for bootstrapping shmif-debugif with clients that otherwise do not use shmif.